-- Pipes will be put for the heater and for the water tank on the roof to the distribution board.
+d-) For each circuit, from the lamb boxes, pipes will be taken out up to the distribution board.
+This is done as same as position of switches. e-) Pipes will be put for the heater and for the water tank on the roof to the distribution board.
+(3/4")

-34") - For antenna and telephone lines pipes are fixed to the suitable position (1" or 3/4").
-In spartments extra pipes are put in stairs for main lines and for the lighting of stairs.
-They are suit inside of the coulomb
+f-) For antenna and telephone lines pipes are fixed to the suitable position $(1^{"} \text{ or } \frac{3}{4}")$.
+In apartments extra pipes are put in stairs for main lines and for the lighting of stairs.
+They are put inside of the coulomb